-Dr Haroro J. Ingram is a research fellow in the Department of International Relations, the Coral Bell School of Asia Pacific Affairs, at the Australian National University (Canberra).
+Dr Haroro J. Ingram is a visiting fellow in the Department of International Relations, the Coral Bell School of Asia Pacific Affairs, at the Australian National University (Canberra).
 His primary postdoctoral research project analyses the role of propaganda in the strategies of violent non-state political movements with Islamic State and the Afghan Taliban as major case studies.
 This three-year project is funded by the Australian Research Council under its Discovery Early Career Researcher Award (DECRA).
 As a research associate with the International Centre for Counter-Terrorism (ICCT, The Hague), Ingram is working on the Counter-terrorism Strategic Communications (CTSC) Project team and has authored or co-authored several articles on a range of topics related to how best to understand and counter extremist propaganda.

 Ingram’s research draws heavily on primary source materials, most of which is collected during periods of fieldwork in South Asia (Afghanistan) and the Middle East (Iraq).
 He has interviewed civilians as well as current and former activists and fighters from Afghanistan, Iraq, Chechnya and Syria.
 His field research has also included interviews with current and former counterinsurgency and counter-terrorism operatives.
 Ingram is currently a research associate with the International Centre for Counter-terrorism (ICCT) in The Hague and a Visiting Fellow with the Naval Postgraduate School’s Defense Analysis Department (Monterey, California).
 Prior to accepting his current role with the Australian National University, Ingram worked in a variety of national security roles.